MicrosoftDocs/windows-powershell-docs/docset/windows/systeminsights/Get-InsightsCapabilitySchedule.md

 ## OUTPUTS
 **Microsoft.SystemInsights.Management.PowerShell.CapabilitySchedule**

-The cmdlet returns one or more objects that represent the specified capbility schedules.
+The cmdlet returns one or more objects that represent the specified capability schedules.

 ## RELATED LINKS
 [Get-InsightsCapability](get-insightscapability.md)<br>